 Self-styled paedophile hunter George Keenan

-BBC News NI Investigation Correspondent Kevin Magee approaches George Keenan, a self-appointed paedophile hunter, for an interview.
+BBC News NI Investigation Correspondent Kevin Magee approaches self-styled paedophile hunter George Keenan for an interview.

 Mr Keenan uses the alias James SJ O'Neill and has been tracking alleged paedophiles in Northern Ireland.